 Today, October 12th, 2012, I am rewriting this blog entry, as Eric & Margie’s wedding day means much more to me today.
-Sadly, Margie lost her battle to Triple Negative Breast Cancer yesterday.
+Sadly, Margie lost her battle to Triple-Negative Breast Cancer yesterday.

 This wedding reception will forever remain special to me.
-Upon arriving at Swan Trail Farms, the rain had been off and on for much of the day, which changed the plans of the entire wedding and reception.
+Upon arriving at Swans Trail Farms, the rain had been off and on for much of the day, which changed the plans of the entire wedding and reception.
 But in reality, it didn’t matter; the fact that this day was actually happening was all that mattered.
 Listening back to the recording of the ceremony, you can hear the sound of rain in the background – and coming from a guy who has actually watched The Notebook or recalls the kissing scene in Spiderman – it made it all that more romantic for Eric and Margie.

 But God works in mysterious ways – and He convinced Mother Nature to stop raining, just long enough for us to stage a wedding party outside for a true Grand Entrance.
 And in the hours to follow, the most meaningful wedding reception ever unfolded, highlighted by the toasts and surprise serenade to Eric & Margie by Justine, complete with a photo montage.